mnc1423/Yolov3_FireRecognition/README.md

 and IP https://github.com/mnc1423/Yolov3_FireRecognition/blob/master/src/image.c#L31 according to the client

-Run `WindowServer.py`  on windows run Yolo on Linux and you should get a connection
+Run `WindowServer.py`  on windows, run Yolo on Linux and you should get a connection